 When someone body shames another person or makes a comment that reinforces beauty standards, gently share with them how their comment can be interpreted as unfair and unloving.
-The person will likely not know that their comment could be hurtful and this could be a great learning opportunity for everyone.
-This also shows your friends that you are willing to stand up for them and for body positivity.
+The person will likely not know that their comment could be hurtful.
+This could be a great learning opportunity for everyone!

 3. Be A Compliment Queen

-Women commonly dole out compliments to each other that are solely based on appearances.
-Forget saying ‘Hey, you’re looking good today’ or ‘Wow, you look great!
-Did you lose weight?’ and instead give your gals comments about the traits they possess that you value the most.
+Women commonly dole out compliments with the aim of building better body positivity for others.
+But these are often based on appearances.
+Stop!
+Forget saying ‘Hey, you’re looking good today’ or ‘Wow, you look hot!
+Did you lose weight?’.
+Instead give your gals comments about the non-physical traits they possess that you value.

 For example?
-‘Your laugh always makes me smile’ or ‘You seem to be really happy today’ or even ‘I’m so glad to see you today!’
+‘Your laugh always makes me smile!’
+Or ‘You seem to be really happy today.’
+Even ‘I’m so glad to see you today!’
 Of course, keep your compliments sincere because your friend will know if it comes from an inauthentic place.

 Once you start this new ‘no physical compliments’ phase, your friends may well subconsciously start to follow the trend and begin to say sweet things to you that aren’t related to your appearance.

 But don’t stop at complimenting your pals – do it to yourself, too!
 Every day, state at least one positive affirmation (out loud or silently) to yourself that makes you feel good without focusing on your looks.
 It could be something like:

 - I’m a good friend and a good daughter

 - My body is strong, healthy, and gets what I need done

 - I love myself just as I am